Engineering-Research-and-Development/circular-twain_industrial_data_platform/README.md

 ### Digital Models and Vocabularies

 - The [**Smart Data Models Initiative**](https://www.fiware.org/smart-data-models/) implements the digital models and vocabulary vertical of the Circular TwAIn reference architecture.
-This initiative results particularly suitable in the digital twin context since it aims to standardize data models under common structures to improve data interoperability.
+This initiative aims to standardize data models under common structures to improve data interoperability.
 Thanks to the Smart Data Models, a data producer can refer to common structures for their digital twin, making available their *schema* (or a part of it) in Orion.
 Moreover, *specifications* and *example payloads* in NGSI-LD standard are available to operators to facilitate transformation and mapping operations.
-- The [**Asset Administration Shell (AAS)**](https://www.iec.ch/ords/f?p=103:38:614011165317679::::FSP_ORG_ID,FSP_APEX_PAGE,FSP_PROJECT_ID:1250,23,103536) serves as the standardized digital depiction of an asset, forming the foundation for the interoperability of components in Industrie 4.0 systems.
-The AAS can represent a simple component, a machine, or a plant at any level within the equipment hierarchy.
-Manufacturers provide their customers with standardized digital representations by creating AASs for each asset type and instance.
-Throughout the lifespan of an asset, the information within its AAS is updated by system designers, asset users, applications, processes, and the asset itself, until its eventual disposal.
 - The [**Digital Product Passports (DPP)**](https://hadea.ec.europa.eu/calls-proposals/digital-product-passport_en) are tools under development proposed by the European Commission to create transparency and enable circularity in supply chains.
 They facilitate the sharing of comprehensive product information, including data on raw material extraction, production, and recycling.
 DPP will impact companies, and resources are available to understand the regulations and implications through reports provided by WBCSD and BCG.
 These passports offer a policy perspective, corporate guidance, and actionable steps to prepare for the future of value chains.
+- [**Asset Administration Shell (AAS)**](https://reference.opcfoundation.org/I4AAS/v100/docs/4.1) is a widely used standard in Digital Twin systems.
+In order to make the platform extensible, it is also compliant with AAS, allowing external services (such as FAAAST or NOVAAS) to use some of the functionalities provided by the Industrial Data Platform, should they need it.